 Non Visual Desktop Access (NVDA) – for Windows PC

-VoiceOver – for Apple Mac Computers and mobile devices
+VoiceOver – for Apple Mac Computers

 Serotek – System Access – for Windows PC